 Prevent road accidents – improved visibility for pedestrians or cyclists at dusk, dawn and night.

-Energy access – the SM100 is an entry-level solar product that provides households with their first step on to the clean energy ladder.
+Energy access – Pico-solar lights like our SM100 are entry-level solar products that provide households with their first step on to the clean energy ladder.

 from a solar head-torch